adnammit/notes/web_dev.md

     - whois: public registry of who owns what

 ## SERVERS
-o also called 'web host'
+* also called 'web host'
-o shared servers are just fine for a personal website that's small, simple and low-traffic o host examples:
+* shared servers are just fine for a personal website that's small, simple and low-traffic
+* host examples:
     - mediatemple
     - dreamhost
     - webhostingforstudents
-o uploading your website to the server:
+* uploading your website to the server:
-    - use SFTP (secure file transfer protocol using ssh) o there will be several pre-loaded dirs within your server
+    - use SFTP (secure file transfer protocol using ssh)
+* there will be several pre-loaded dirs within your server
     - www is where your site will live
     - within www there's a cgi-bin folder that you can delete